 December 31st – New Year’s Eve

-In addition to the special 6pm fireworks after Bairns Afore, there were short fireworks displays every hour on the hour starting at 9pm.
+In addition to the special 6pm fireworks after Bairns Afore, there are usually short fireworks displays (about 30 seconds long) every hour on the hour starting at 9pm.
 These were held so that families could watch the fireworks with their children before going home, and to get revelers geared up for the midnight finale.
 So even if your little ones needs to be in bed early, you can still see one of the early fireworks.

 Candlelit Concert at St. Giles